 Secondly, AAP has succeed in mass involvement of the urban youth more than any other party in the recent times.
 Survival and growth of left in any country is dependent on the involvement of youth in addressing issues of the masses, curbing corruption being one of the many in India.
 Lack of leadership and intellectual dissonance have been the problems Indian left has suffered from.
 AAP’s protest movements also successfully fit into the left’s idea of mass mobilization.
 Thirdly, such an alliance will turn out to be mutually beneficial for both the left and AAP.
 AAP will find an ideology to subscribe to and leftist ideology will gain more believers.
 Indian left is non-corrupt and AAP, despite its ideological neutrality, will find natural allies in them.

 In the long term, if a third front must emerge in the Indian politics, it better comprise of AAP and the left.
-Everything else will either be too corrupt, or too insignificant.
+Other parties, although being significant in numbers, are corrupt and limited to state-politics, hence lacking a national vision.
 The formation of this alliance, of-course, must be slow, steady and happen naturally; unlike the other publicity stunts AAP has been pulling off lately.
 If the show must go on, it better make a difference.